 Behind the adjustable waist or shoulder belt is a wide slip pocket with three elastic loops, which can fit three AR-15-sized magazines.
 There is a large 10” x 6” YKK zippered pocket closest to the body for whatever gear you forgot to put in the rest of the storage.

-Finally, there were five extra Velcro and elastic holders, with which to customize the bag, that were included in the package.
+Finally, there were five extra Velcro and elastic holders, with which to customize the bag, that was included in the package.

 The Tacllet is sturdily constructed and Made in the USA.
 Retail prices run about twenty-five bucks under the $89.99 MSRP.